 - Two self-contained 'care team' flats – these are not always available as existing students may occupy them and a suitable alternative may not be available.
 Please note the University does not provide personal care assistance.

-If you already have personal care support please ask your social worker or key worker for a reassessment, as your requirements may be quite different in a higher education, independent living environment - for example, you may find you will need assistance with daily personal care, cooking, shopping, cleaning and laundry.
+If you already have personal care support please ask your social worker or key worker for a reassessment, as your requirements may be quite different in higher education, independent living environment - for example, you may find you will need assistance with daily personal care, cooking, shopping, cleaning and laundry.

-We may require a professional assessment to be carried out (usually by Social Services) to determine whether we are able to offer suitable accommodation and make recommendations for minor adaptations, such as the installation of dedicated alarm systems.In the past, we have found that successful transitions for students requiring personal care support can take time and requires effective liaison with external support teams.
-Where it is possible, please contact both Disability Services and Residence life 9-12 months before your intended arrival at university.
+We may require a professional assessment to be carried out (usually by Social Services) to determine whether we are able to offer suitable accommodation and make recommendations for minor adaptations, such as the installation of dedicated alarm systems.In the past, we have found that successful moves for students requiring personal care support can take time and requires effective liaison with external support teams.
+Where it is possible, please contact both Disability Services and Residence life 9 months before your intended arrival at university.